-Owners or masters who are not using an agent are required to complete an arrival/departure report and lodge it with Abbot Point VTS at least 48 hours before a vessel's arrival.
+Owners or masters who are not using an agent are required to complete an arrival/departure report and lodge it with Townsville VTS at least 48 hours before a vessel's arrival.
 For any other ship movement (removal or departure) the notification must be provided at least 24 hours before the expected movement.
 The report is the base document for the raising of conservancy and pilotage fees.
-The report is to be emailed to Townsville VTS at: vtstownsville@msg.gld.gov.au.
+The report is to be emailed to Townsville VTS at: vtstownsville@msq.qld.gov.au.

-2.1.1 Reporting to VTS
+2.1.3 Reporting to VTS

-Section 170 - 175 of the Transport Operations (Marine Safety) Regulation 2016 further details, in addition to the requirements detailed in s.2.2.1 and s 2.2.2 above, obligations for ships >35m (or combined ships >35m) fitted with VHF radio to report ship movements to VTS when
+Section 170 - 175 of the Transport Operations (Marine Safety) Regulation 2016 further details, in addition to the requirements detailed in s.2.2.1 and s 2.2.2 above, obligations for ships >35m (or combined ships >35m) fitted with VHF radio to report ship movements to VTS when:

-- I. entering a pilotage area,
+- I. entering a pilotage area;

-- II. navigating a ship from a berth or anchorage,
+- II. navigating a ship from a berth or anchorage;

-- III. reaching a destination, and or
+- III. reaching a destination; and

 - IV. using services of a pilot.

-These VHF reporting requirements are expanded in s.
-3.11
+These VHF reporting requirements are expanded in s.3.9 and s 3.10 herein.

-2.1.2 Permission to proceed within a Port VTS area or a Pilotage area within the pilotage area and the port VTS area.
+2.1.4 Permission to proceed within a Port VTS area or a Pilotage area within the pilotage area and the port VTS area.

-All ships with LOA greater than 35 metres and all tug and tow combinations require permission from the Regional Harbour Master to
+All ships with LOA greater than 35 metres and all tug and tow combinations require permission from the Regional Harbour Master to:

-- a) enter,
+- a) Enter;

-- b) depart or
+- b) Depart; and

-- c) move
+- c) Move.